h3h/austinprops.city/learn/municipal-bonds.md

 The city pays the bond interest and maturity by raising revenues in the form of property taxes.
 As of 2018, the city taxes property at a rate of 44.48 cents per $100 of property value.
-10.55 of those cents are the “debt rate” and go into the Debt Service Fund to pay the city’s general obligation bonds.
+10.55 of those cents are the “debt rate” and go into the Debt Service Fund, which the city uses to pay the city’s general obligation bonds.

 For the median Austin homeowner with a home value of $305,510 this comes out to a tax bill of about $1,250 per year, or $104.17 per month.
 So the median homeowner is paying about $24.70 per month to service the city’s bond debt.